GrantStenger/stock-price-analysis/README.md

 - "Equity Returns at the Turn of the Month", https://papers.ssrn.com/sol3/papers.cfm?abstract_id=917884
 - "Equity forecast: Predicting long term stock price movement using machine learning", https://arxiv.org/pdf/1603.00751.pdf

-## Installation and Set-Up
-- Install various dependencies
-- Create a file called passwords.py
-  - Set the variables
-    - PASSWORD = "{your_password_here}"
-    - API_KEY = "{your_api_key_here}"
-  - from passwords.py import PASSWORD, API_KEY (whenever these variables are needed)
-- Configuring MySQL
-  - In MySQL Workbench create a new database and user.
-  - Run financial_db.sql script to create the tables.
-  - Run insert_symbols.py to populate the symbol table.
-    - This parses Wikipedia's S&P500 page using requests and BeautifulSoup.
-    - Then the ticker symbols are inserted into the MySQL database
-  - Run price_retrieval.py to populate the daily_price table.
-    - Connects to the database and obtains a list of the S&P500 ticker symbols.
-    - Obtains OHLCV data from Quandl.
-    - Adds relevant data to the database (~20,000,000 data points).

 ## Acknowledgments
 - Bootstrap [Scrolling Nav](https://startbootstrap.com/template-overviews/scrolling-nav/) template used.
 - *Successful Algorithmic Trading* by Michael Halls-Moore frequently consulted and open-source scripts used for to initialize databases.
-- *Quantitative Trading: How to Build Your Own Algorithmic Trading Business* by Ernest P. Chan referenced for "[Trading Strategy Evaluation](#resources-referenced-so-far)"
+- *Quantitative Trading: How to Build Your Own Algorithmic Trading Business* by Ernest P. Chan referenced for "[Trading Strategy Evaluation](#trading-strategy-evaluation)"